msi-ru-cs/CPS847/README.md

 Note Step 14a: at least one of the group members should come to the lab on Feb.
 6 to show to the TA “live” bot so that he can test it.

-1. Create Slack Team (i.e., workspace) for your lab group
+1. Create Slack Team (i.e., workspace) for your lab group [DONE]
-2. Create GitHub repo for your group
+2. Create GitHub repo for your group [DONE]
-3. [5%] Add ZenHub shell to your GitHub repo
+3. [5%] Add ZenHub shell to your GitHub repo [DONE]
-4. [5%] Integrate ZenHub notifications into Slack and create #zenhub slack channel for the notifications
+4. [5%] Integrate ZenHub notifications into Slack and create #zenhub slack channel for the notifications [DONE]
-5. [5%] Integrate GitHub notifications into Slack and create #github slack channel for the notifications
+5. [5%] Integrate GitHub notifications into Slack and create #github slack channel for the notifications [DONE]
-6. [5%] Create two Epics with two issues/requirements in each in ZenHub
+6. [5%] Create two Epics with two issues/requirements in each in ZenHub [DONE]
-7. [5%] Add estimates to each issue (select estimate values at random)
+7. [5%] Add estimates to each issue (select estimate values at random) [DONE]
 8. [5%] Create:
-      a) “Sprint 1” starting on Jan 27, 2020, and ending on Feb 9, 2020, and
+      a) “Sprint 1” starting on Jan 27, 2020, and ending on Feb 9, 2020, and [DONE]
       b) “Sprint 2” starting on Feb 10, 2020, and ending on February 24, 2020.
+[DONE]
 9. [5%] For each Epic, assign one issue/requirement to Sprint 1 and the other one -- to Sprint 2.
+[DONE]
-10. [5%] Close first issue in Sprint 1
+10. [5%] Close first issue in Sprint 1 [DONE]
 11. [5%] Close Sprint 1
 12. [5%] Add users msi-ru-cs and avm-ru-cs to GitHub account
 13. [5%] Send an invite to your slack group to mohammad.s.islam@ryerson.ca